 Asylum seekers can also be placed in closed reception centres i.e. detained under the jurisdiction of the SAR for the purposes of the asylum procedure.
-In 2023, 32 asylum seekers have been detained in the asylum closed facility, situated in the premises of the closed reception ward (ПЗТ) in the Busmantsi pre-removal centre, the only closed centre for that purpose.
-4 asylum seekers were held there at the end of the year 2023.[4]
+Throughout 2024, 68 asylum seekers were detained in the asylum closed facility, situated in the premises of the closed reception ward (помещение от закрит тип, ПЗТ) in the Busmantsi pre-removal centre, the only closed centre for that purpose.
+9 asylum seekers were held there at the end of the year 2024.[4]

 Not all persons who apply for international protection when apprehended at the border or inland are directly detained.
 For example, an exception is applied to unaccompanied children from July 2018, when a referral mechanism was included in the law,[5] although in practice the police apply it only with respect to unaccompanied children who are visibly minor and below 14 years of age.[6]
-In 2023, the Border police referred 35 children to childcare services.[7]
+In 2024, the Border police referred 70 children to childcare services, while children referred by the Migration Police were just 5 children.[7]
 The UN CAT Committee in its 2021 report[8] pointed an amendment in Internal Instruction 8121з-78 which provided that the child protection services with the Agency for Social Assistance (ASA) should be notified when an unaccompanied child has been identified by the immigration police in the detention centre.
-Instead, in practice this was not implemented in 2023[9] as the detention staff still opted for the quicker solution to assist unaccompanied children to apply for asylum in order to transport and hand them over to SAR reception centres.[10]
-The discriminatory approach of national ASA child protection services to assist and take care of unaccompanied migrant, asylum seeking or refugee children has been reported repeatedly by the refugee assisting non-governmental organisations[11].
+In practice, however, this rule is not implemented, and in 2024[9] as during previous years the staff of detention centres still opted for the quicker solution to assist unaccompanied children to apply for asylum in order to be able to transport them to and hand them over to SAR reception centres.[10]
+The discriminatory approach of national ASA child protection services to assist and take care of unaccompanied migrant, asylum seeking or refugee children has been reported repeatedly by the refugee assisting non-governmental organisations.[11]

 Other exceptions from detention are arbitrarily applied by police authorities in cases where the border applicants have family members who are already in Bulgaria, when applicants provide valid documents, as well as when applicants have specific needs such as disabilities or infants.